01618830666

 Japanese Knotweed’s Impact on Property and Infrastructure

 The presence of Japanese Knotweed on a property can severely affect its value.
-Many property buyers are deterred by the risk of damage caused by the plant’s roots, while mortgage lenders often refuse to offer loans on properties that have an active infestation.
+Many property buyers are deterred by the risk of damage caused by the plant’s roots.
+Additionally, mortgage lenders often refuse to offer loans on properties that have an active infestation.
 This has led to increased awareness and the implementation of laws requiring owners to manage and remove the plant when it is found on their land.

 The Importance of Japanese Knotweed Removal